fantasyAlgo/Threejs-rubik-cube/README.md

 # Threejs-Rubik-cube
-Rubik cube implemented in javascript with threejs Things to do:
+Rubik cube implemented in javascript with threejs <br>
+Things to do:
 1. Make a solver using the DL method from https://arxiv.org/abs/1805.07470
 2. Adjust the shader to make a good cube